Juantonios1/Absenteeism-Analysis-to-Improve-Work-Performance/README.md

 # Performance-Improvement-Absenteeism-at-Work

 In this project, i want to share how absenteeism can impact for performance on organization and the problem of it.
-To solve that problem i use data analytics to describe the pattern using Tableau and predict which employee will absent so organization can take action and prevent the problem.
+To solve that problem i use data analytics to describe the pattern using Tableau and predict which employee will absent so organization can take action and prevent the problem using regression method (supervised learning).
 ![absent](Image/BLOG_Absent.jpg)
 <br>
 For full report of project, please visit <a href="https://github.com/Juantonios1/Performance-Improvement-Absenteeism-at-Work/blob/main/Absenteeism%20at%20Work.ipynb">Absenteeism at Work</a>.